Here are my digital marketing tips, meant for those who seek a career in the industry or even small business owners looking to find direction.

 However, embarking on a digital marketing journey, particularly as a graduate, start-up or smaller company can be both overwhelming and frustrating at times.

-To help put you in the right direction I've cultivated a comprehensive list of my top digital marketing tips from my time as a digital marketing, Head of Marketing at OutsideIn, working as a Digital Marketing Consultant and from all the qualifications I’ve gained on the way.
+To help put you in the right direction I've cultivated a comprehensive list of my top digital marketing tips from my time as a digital marketer, Head of Brands & Marketing , and working as a Digital Marketing Specialist and from all the qualifications I’ve gained on the way.
 Keep reading to learn how to skip the learning process and refine your own digital marketing journey.

 List of Tips